-From XenApp/XenDesktop 7.x we have maintenance mode option on the Citrix app servers directly.
-We can turn on or off the maintenance mode on the servers which will only disable Citrix connections.
-RDP connection will still work to the faulty app server.
+Starting from XenApp/XenDesktop 7.x we have maintenance mode option on the Citrix app servers directly.
+We can turn on or off the maintenance mode on the servers which will only disable Citrix sessions on those servers.
+RDP connection will still work on the faulty app server.
 In XenApp 6.5 appcenter, we can only disable logons to the servers which will also disable RDP access to the server.
-Using load evaluator, we can come around this issue and disable only Citrix logins, while RDP still works.
+Using load evaluator, we can come around this issue and disable only Citrix logins, while making sure that RDP still works.

 We have to create a load evaluator and set CPU and memory as very less values so that the server reports full load to ZDC.
 Because of this, ZDC will not send any sessions on that server.

 Follow below steps for the same: